-I’ve got mushrooms in my ears, a flowery bag of vomit, and a Cheap Trick album.
+I’ve got mushrooms in my ears and a smiling bag of vomit.

-I have had swimmer’s ear for over thirty years now–no swimming required.
-If you aren’t sure what swimmer’s ear –a.k.a “otitis externa”–entails, here’s the best way I can describe it.
+I have had swimmer’s ear for over thirty years now —no swimming required.
+If you aren’t sure what swimmer’s ear (a.k.a “otitis externa”) entails, here’s the best way I can describe it.
 Grab the vomit bags that you stole from KLM the last time you flied.
-(Holy crap.
+Holy crap.
 Did I just type the word “flied?”
 Swimmer’s Ear, by the way, does not impair one’s ability to tense verbs.
 I wish I could say it does and provide myself with an excuse for my sudden lapse in literacy skills.
-Did I tell you that I am an unemployed high school English Teacher?
-The “unemployed” part is no longer a mystery.)
+Did I tell you that I am a former high school English Teacher?
+The “former” part is no longer a mystery.

 Swimmer’s Ear is like having an ear-hole filled with clumps of flaky dead skin that makes you itch profusely.
 The itch makes you want to dig in your ears and pull out the clumps, which, inevitably fall on your shoulder.
 Now, if you have the misfortune of wearing something black, people will think you have the largest dandruff flakes known to man.
 Seriously, Guinness Record worthy.
 And, Swimmer’s Ear, smells like your head is full of sewer water.
 Now, I don’t know what you get up to at night, but I have never been anywhere near a sewer.
 Or its water.
 And surely, my ears have never been dunked in one.